Singer cyclic lattices of type M: Singer Cyclic Polygons

-One can check that the lifting of these galleries in \autoref{fig:3times3} to galleries which issue from either $(0,0)$, $(1,1)$, or $(2,2)$ are cycles in $\bD(2)$. \end{ex}
+One can check in \autoref{fig:3times3} that the lifting of these galleries to galleries which issue from either $(0,0)$, $(1,1)$, or $(2,2)$ are cycles in $\mathbf{D}(2)$. \end{ex}

 \begin{lem} Let $q\in \bZ_{\geq 1}$, $k=q+1$, and let $\cC=\bZ /k\bZ$.
 Let $r\in \bZ /k\bZ$.
-Then the map,
+Then the map

-is an automorphism of $k \backslash \bD(q)$. \end{lem}
+is an automorphism of $k \backslash \mathbf{D}(q)$. \end{lem}

 \begin{proof} This map is clearly a chamber system automorphism.
-To check that it's also an automorphism of Weyl data, by the characterization of isomorphisms and the properties of flowers, we just have to check the preservation of the flowers of $k \backslash \bD(q)$.
-This follows from \autoref{flowers}, and the fact that,
+To check that it is also an automorphism of Weyl data, by the characterization of isomorphisms and the properties of flowers, we just have to check the preservation of the flowers of $k \backslash \mathbf{D}(q)$.
+This follows from \autoref{flowers}, and the fact that

 \end{proof}